ChaskarS/Credit-Card-Fault-Detection-/README.md

 6. SMOTE and RFC give a highest accuracy of 84% on the model.
 7. I have evaluted the model using confusion matrix and ROC
+8. The model has been deployed using streamlit.

 ## Authors